Ryan1491/BSE_Template_Portfolio/index.md

 # Bill of Materials

 This table contains all the items needed to recreate the project.
 It contains the item, quanitity, price and where to buy the item.
+Total cost of the exact amount of materials is $95.99.

 | Item | Qty | Price | Where to Buy |
 | ------------- | ------------- | ------------- | ------------- |